What is Special Needs?

 What emotional and well-being support do we offer?

 At times, it may be necessary to plan in emotional support as part of a targeted outcome with either 1:1 or small group provision with an identified need as the focus.
-We also access support from specialist staff such the School Nurse or Behavioural Support Services to support children with emotional or medical needs.
+We also access support from specialist staff such the School Nurse or Behavioural Support Services or the Autism team to support children with social, emotional or medical needs.

 How and when do we involve outside agencies?